|

 the strengths and limits of Piaget's Genetic

-been focuses on mechanisms of change and
+Epistemology.
+My interests address mechanisms of change and

 whether the Piaget's notion equilibration is

 sufficient to account for it.
-Two
+Three

 edited books have addressed alternative